RIC Graduate Student in class

 To be considered for admission, provide the following by the deadline:

-• A résumé or curriculum vitae
+• resume or curriculum vitae

-• A professional goals essay
+• professional goals essay

-• Performance-based evaluation.
+• performance-based evaluation.

-Note: Standardized test scores are NOT required.
+Please Note: Standardized test scores are not required.

 Deadlines

-Application Deadline: March 1 or November 1 (Materials must be postmarked by these dates.
+• Application Deadline: March 1 or November 1 (Materials must be postmarked by these dates.
 If materials are late, application packet may be considered in the next cycle)

-Notification of Acceptance Decision: Late March or late November
+• Notification of Acceptance Decision: late March or late November

-Admission Offers: The following semester – spring for March applicants, summer or fall for November applicants.
+• Admission Offers: the following semester – spring for March applicants, summer or fall for November applicants

-Matriculation: Once accepted into the program, students complete a plan of study with a faculty advisor and are matriculated into the program.
+• Matriculation: once accepted into the program, students complete a plan of study with a faculty advisor and are matriculated into the program

 Additional Questions?